'Several people hit': Shooting at Copenhagen shopping mall

-Danish police said Sunday that several people were shot at a Copenhagen shopping mall.
+Danish police have said that several people were shot at a Copenhagen shopping mall.

 Images from the scene showed people running out of the mall, and Denmark's TV2 broadcaster posted a photo of a man being put on a stretcher.
 Witnesses said people were crying and hiding in shops.